ASU-EGR314-Team-302/ASU-EGR314-Team-302.gitgub.io/UserNeeds.md

 <br>

-**Note: Use cases used to derive important characteristics can be found in [Appendix D](/ASU-EGR314-Team-302.gitgub.io//Appendix/AppendixDRequirements)**
+**Note: Use cases, aspects, and compiled needs used to derive important characteristics can be found in [Appendix D](/ASU-EGR314-Team-302.gitgub.io//Appendix/AppendixDRequirements)**